Because There Can Be More To The Good Life, A Higher Level, A More Abundant Life -

 Their polices are that most social services provided by non profits and supported by tax deductible donations are best provided by increasing taxes and allowing the government to provide the services.

-All Nonprofits & Donors Need A Safe Harbor -
+Nonprofits & Donors Need A New Funding Plan

 Where Do You Rank?